Page images

 Yes.
 To many perfons much more would be necessary; but not to you.
 I only defire you to read the Effay over again with attention, and fee whether all that its immortal author has justly concluded will not hold equally true and clear, if you fubftitute the compofition, &c. of terms wherever he has fuppofed a compofition, &c. of ideas.
 And if that shall upon ftrict examination appear to you to be the cafe, you will need no other argument against the compofition of Ideas: It being exactly fimilar to that unanfwerable one which Mr. Locke himself declares to be

 fufficient against their being innate.
-For the fuppofition is unneceffary: Every purpose for which the compofition of Ideas was imagined being more easily and naturally answered by the compofition of Terms: whilst at the fame time it does likewise clear up many difficulties in which the fuppofed compofition of Ideas neceffarily involves us.
-And, though this is the only argument I mean to use at present, (because I would not willingly digrefs too far, and it is not the neceffary foundation for what I have undertaken) yet I will venture to fay, that it is an eafy matter, upon Mr. Locke's own principles and a physical confideration of the Senfes
+For the fuppofition is unneceffary: Every purpose for which the composition of Ideas was imagined being more easily and naturally answered by the compofition of Terms: whilst at the fame time it does likewife clear up many difficulties in which the fuppofed compofition of Ideas neceffarily involves us.
+And, though this is the only argument I mean to use at present, (because I would not willingly digrefs too far, and it is not the neceffary foundation for what I have undertaken) yet I will venture to fay, that it is an easy matter, upon Mr. Locke's own principles and a phyfical confideration of the

-Senfes and the Mind, to prove the impoffibility of the composition of Ideas.
+Senfes and the Mind, to prove the impoffibility of the compofition of Ideas.

 B.